Adaptive Webpage Fingerprinting from TLS Traces: Adversarial Setup

-\textit{Distributional Shift}\\ Another common assumption in past works on fingerprinting is \textit{static} webpage/website contents.
-While assuming content invariability may look reasonable at first glance, it results in significant performance degradation in practice as pages change over time~\cite{juarez2014critical}.
+Another common assumption in past works on fingerprinting is \textit{static} webpage contents.
+While assuming content invariability may look reasonable at first glance, it results in significant performance degradation in practice as pages change~\cite{juarez2014critical}.
 A model that is trained to classify a set of pages (e.g., Wikipedia articles, subreddits, eBay listings) will have to retain its accuracy as their contents get updated.
-This can be achieved either by retraining the classification model on the latest version of the webpages/websites or through other means.
+This can be achieved either by retraining the classification model on the latest version of the webpages or through other means.
 From an adversarial perspective, the cost of keeping up with the ever-changing contents is directly connected to the practicality of the technique.
-For example, a model that needs to be retrained each time one or more webpages get updated is likely to incur large operational costs thus making the technique inapplicable (even if it performs very well).
-Overall, the degree of tolerance to distributional shift and the cost of adapting to changes are also important factors that must be considered when evaluating a fingerprinting technique.\\
+For example, a model that needs to be retrained each time one or more webpages get updated is likely to incur large operational costs thus making the technique impractical, even if it achieves high accuracy.
+Overall, the degree of tolerance to distributional shift and the cost of adapting to changes are also important factors that must be considered when evaluating a fingerprinting technique.
+The rate of distribution shift will differ from website to website, for example the landing page of Reddit changes at much higher frequency than the landing page of Wikipedia.
+We will see in Section~\ref{exp:acrossclasses} that our proposed attack can operate under extremely challenging settings with high distributional shift, where the set of monitored webpages that have been used to train the attack share no overlap with webpages that are monitored during the evaluation phase.